Marketing

 However, it’s not always easy to start getting your name out there.

-1. Establish an Online Presence
+1. Establish an online presence

 Regardless of how far along you are in your marketing efforts, establishing an online presence is essential.
 When people see you on TV, hear your name on the radio, or read something that you’ve said in print that peaks their interest, they will often search your name, not your practice’s name.